codetroop/codetroop/README.md

-# codetroop
+# Codetroop - a virtual company of coders

-About the Codetroop organization
+Read about Codetroop in the wiki: https://github.com/codetroop/codetroop/wiki